paulikeloa/AWSWordPressWorkshop/README.md

 # Wordpress Migration Workshop
 In this workshop, you will learn how to migrate a typical wordpress website to AWS.
+This workshop expects that you have some level of AWS proficency as it is not an introduction to AWS services.

 ## Intro to AWS

 Amazon Web Services (AWS) is the world’s most comprehensive and broadly adopted cloud platform, offering over 200 fully featured services from data centers globally.
 Millions of customers—including the fastest-growing startups, largest enterprises, and leading government agencies—are using AWS to lower costs, become more agile, and innovate faster.

-## What is migration?
+## What is a migration?

-A migration is when you move an application and data from one location to a new location.
+A migration is when you move an workload or application and data from one environment to a another.

 Migrations to AWS include moving any workload from an on-premises environment, hosting facility, or other public cloud.
 AWS is working with thousands of organizations to migrate workloads such as applications, websites, databases, storage, physical or virtual servers, or entire data centers.

-## Intro to EC2
+## Introduction to EC2

-Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
+***Amazon Elastic Compute Cloud (Amazon EC2)*** is a web service that provides secure, resizable compute capacity in the cloud.
 It is designed to make web-scale cloud computing easier for developers.
 Amazon EC2’s simple web service interface allows you to obtain and configure capacity with minimal friction.
 It provides you with complete control of your computing resources and lets you run on Amazon’s proven computing environment.

 ### Core Services

 1. VPC
-Amazon Virtual Private Cloud (Amazon VPC) enables you to launch AWS resources into a virtual network that you've defined.
+**Amazon Virtual Private Cloud (Amazon VPC)** enables you to launch AWS resources into a virtual network that you've defined.
 This virtual network closely resembles a traditional network that you'd operate in your own data center, with the benefits of using the scalable infrastructure of AWS.

-Amazon VPC concepts

 Amazon VPC is the networking layer for Amazon EC2.

-The following are the key concepts for VPCs:
+>The following are the key concepts for VPCs:

     Virtual private cloud (VPC) — A virtual network dedicated to your AWS account.